happner/happner-cluster-ui/README.md

 4. Cluster - the cluster control user interface, for managing the cluster which will run jobs.

-5. Assemblyline - how assembly lines, droids and blueprints are managed.
+5. Assemblyline - basically a service bus, how assembly lines, droids and blueprints are managed.

 ####1.1 System breakdown:
 *System contains all the sidebar and shared stuff*